Bob Dylan: 2020–present: Rough and Rowdy Ways

 On October 31, 2025, Dylan released The Bootleg Series Vol. 18: Through the Open Window 1956–1963, an 8-CD collection of recordings chronicling his development from a 15 year-old high school student to his major concert at Carnegie Hall in October 1963.
 It was also released in a 2-CD highlights format.
-The set included a 125 page booklet by historian Sean Wilentz and was awarded a score of 97 on the critical aggregator website Metacritic, indicating universal acclaim.
+The set includes a 125 page booklet by historian Sean Wilentz and was awarded a score of 97 on the critical aggregator website Metacritic, indicating universal acclaim.